Linaro/step/README.rst

-This word also contains an 8-bit **Source ID** field, which allows the measurement value's source to be identified to retrieve further information about the source device, such as it's min/max values, sample rate, gain setting, etc.
+This word also contains an 8-bit **Source ID** field, which allows the measurement value's source to be identified to retrieve further information about the source device out of band, such as it's min/max values, sample rate, gain setting, etc.

 Measurement Memory Management
 =============================